Top 10 Raspberry Pi Projects of 2019

 Raspberry Pi-Powered Tweet Plotter

 This project draws up some serious creativity and brings old technology to a new level by integrating IoT features.
-Using an old Roland DXY-990 plotter, this maker and Liege Hackerspace co-founder, known on Reddit as iooner, created a Pi controlled plotter that can write tweets in real time.
+Using an old Roland DXY-990 plotter, Liege Hackerspace founders @drskullster (Jonathan Berger) and @iooner, created a Pi-controlled plotter that can write tweets in real time.
 You can catch a video of the Pi powered tweet plotter in action on Reddit.

 Iooner uses the Raspberry Pi to relay tweets to the plotter using HPGL code.
 You can adjust what parameters are used to select tweets in the source code—add a specific hashtag or even a list of hashtags.